Our Vision

 Too many schools were under-funded and under-resourced.
 Too many children were being denied the one thing that would make the most profound difference to their lives and to the lives of their families – an individual specialised education programme.

-The Foundation was therefore set up to help fund education programmes for children with autism.
+The Foundation was therefore set up to help fund education programmes for autistic children with complex needs.

 The Fred Foundation is a fully registered charity.